Skip to content

 Try It

-Grab your step-response data, extract KK, LL, and τ\tau, and open the PID Controller Tuning (Ziegler-Nichols) calculator to get your starting gains in seconds.
-It computes both PI and full PID parameters, so you can compare and choose the right structure for your application.
-Bookmark it — you'll use it more often than you think.
+Grab your step-response data, extract KK, LL, and τ\tau, and fire up the PID tuning calculator.
+It'll compute PI and PID parameters so you can choose the right approach for your system.
+Bookmark it — you'll use it more than you think.
+Every time you're staring at an oscilloscope trace wondering why your control loop is ringing, this is where you start.

 Related Articles